 This tutorial is a walk-through of how to create local snapshots of PostgreSQL persistent volume…

-Kubernetes Tutorial: How to Create Local Snapshots of MySQL Persistent Volume Claims on GKE
+Kubernetes Tutorial: How to Create Cloud Snapshots of PostgreSQL Persistent Volume Claims on GKE

-This tutorial is a walk-through of how to create local snapshots of MySQL persistent volume claims on Google Kubernetes Engine (GKE) by Certified Kubernetes Administrator (CKA) and Application Developer (CKAD) Janakiram MSV.
+This tutorial is a walk-through of how to create cloud snapshots of PostgreSQL persistent volume claims on Google Kubernetes Engine (GKE) by Certified Kubernetes Administrator (CKA) and Application Developer (CKAD) Janakiram MSV.

 Janakiram MSV: Hi.
 In this video, I am going to walk you through how to deal with cloudsnap.
 Cloudsnap are point in time snapshots created from existing PVCs and stored in Object Storage compatible with S3 API.
 In this case, we’re going to use Google Cloud storage, with a PostgreSQL database, running on top of a Portworx cluster.
 So let’s get started.
 So before we go any further, let’s take a look at the current environment.
 So I have exactly one pod running as a part of deployment, and this pod is running a stateful Postgres database.
 And this is obviously backed by a PVC created from Portworx storage class.
 So let’s take a look at the data that’s within this pod.
 And this will help us figure out whether the database backup and restore process has been successful or not.
 So now we are within the pod and I am going to invoke the Postgres shell.
 So let’s take a look at the tables.
 So we have a bunch of tables, and then let’s also do a count of the rows from one of the tables.
 So this has about five million rows.
 Alright.
 So let’s quit the Postgres shell and also get out of the pod, and get started with the cloudsnap process.
 So cloudsnap, as I mentioned, is going to deal with the object storage service of this specific cloud provider.